geoscixyz/em/content/maxwell1_fundamentals/physical_principles/maxwells_equations_in_homogeneous_media/wave_propagation_in_free_space.rst

 .. _wave_propagation_in_free_space:

-Wave Propagation in Free Space
+Wave Propagation in Homogeous Media
 ==============================

-In this section, we look at getting the second-order differential equations from Maxwell's equations.
-We first do the analysis in time-domain and then use Fourier transforms to get the frequency-domain counterparts.
+In this section we combine the first order partial differential equations {link}  into second order equations for e or  h  and show how EM fields propagate in homogenous media.
+The plane wave solutions have propagation and attenuating components and the relative balance of these is determined by the complex wave number.
+When electrical conductivity, \sigma=0, the electromagnetic waves propagate without attenuation.
+When sigma is large, as it is with most earth rocks, the EM waves are diffusive and attenuate rapidly within one or two wavelengths.
+In many problems the wave propagation portion of the equation (or effectively the displacement current) can be neglected and quasi-static Maxwell’s equations can be solved.
+The following work parallels that offered in many EM resources (WH88, Stratton, Griffiths).
+We first generate the second-order differential equations in time and then use Fourier transforms to get the frequency-domain counterparts.

-Wave equations in time-domain
+Wave equations in the time domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We begin with :ref:`Faraday <faraday>` and :ref:`Ampere-Maxwell <ampere_maxwell>` equations: